 “We can’t replicate the problem” may be one of the most frustrating things you can hear from your web team.
 It means that the issue that you are seeing at your website doesn’t show up for them.

 This is like the noise that your car makes when you drive, but not when your mechanic does.
 It’s like having your doctor tell you that there doesn’t seem to be anything wrong, and suggest that you might be under too much stress.

 It’s frustrating for your team, too.
-They look at the website and everything is fine.
-It’s behaving perfectly well and there doesn’t seem to be any problem.
-They have tried, but they can’t get the site to misbehave on their computers the way it does on your computer.
+They look at the website and everything seems fine.
+The site behaves perfectly well and there doesn’t seem to be a problem.
+They tried, but they can’t get the site to misbehave on their computers the way it does on your computer.

 What’s going on when your web team can’t replicate the problem, and what can you do about it?

 Your web designer will (or at least should) test your website on the major modern browsers, and also on Internet Explorer.
 If we’re doing a redesign, we check the traffic in the client’s analytics and see which browsers send the most traffic.
 But if you’re using an unusual browser, you might see something they haven’t seen.

 When you share the issue, say which browser you’re using.
 Browsers include Firefox, Chrome, Opera, Safari, and many more; What’sMyBrowser will tell you which one you’re using if you’re not sure.

 Sometimes your designer or developer can quickly fix the problem, but it often happens that fixing the site to display correctly for one browser — especially a legacy browser — will cause things to go awry for people using a more common browser.
 Going back and forth to try to make the site work for many browsers can eat up lots of time, and you should expect to pay for that time.